Jeffrey A. Martin

 Director, President and Chief Executive Officer

-Jeffrey A. Martin is the Director, President and Chief Executive Officer of Yulex Corporation.
-Under Martin’s leadership, Yulex became the first commercial enterprise to produce biobased, medical-grade latex that is safe for people with latex allergy.
-Prior to co-founding Yulex, Jeff was Corporate Officer and Vice President of Sales for Safeskin Corporation.
-He was instrumental in positioning Safeskin as “The Best Small Company in America” (Forbes Magazine, 1996).
-Jeff launched the sales operations of London Rubber Company’s (Regent Medical) U.S. startup in 1986, which subsequently became a global leader in the surgical glove market.
-He also held positions as both a scientist in R&D and a Sales Executive with the Professional Healthcare Group of the Kimberly-Clark Corporation, and the Ethicon division of Johnson & Johnson, Inc. in the Polymer Development Department.
-Jeff received his degree in engineering from the Georgia Institute of Technology, where he was recently inducted into the Academy of Distinguished Engineering Alumni.
+Jeff co-founded Yulex Corporation in 2000 to produce plant-based biomaterials made from guayule, a new industrial crop.
+Since then, he has led the company to become the first commercial enterprise to produce biobased natural rubber latex in North America.
+Prior to Yulex, Jeff was Vice President of Sales & Marketing for Safeskin Corporation, which became a market leader in latex medical devices.
+He was an integral part of the team that led its successful IPO and positioned Safeskin as “The Best Small Company in America” (Forbes Magazine, 1996).
+Jeff launched the sales operations of London Rubber Company’s (Regent Medical) U.S. startup, which subsequently became a global leader in the surgical glove market.
+He began his career in R&D and held positions as both a scientist and a sales executive with the Professional Healthcare Group of the Kimberly-Clark Corporation, and the Ethicon Division of Johnson & Johnson, Inc. in the Polymer Development Department.
+Jeff received a B.S. in Engineering from the Georgia Institute of Technology, where he was recently inducted into the Academy of Distinguished Engineering Alumni and where he serves as an advisory board member for the School of Materials Science and Engineering.

-Jim Mitchell has been responsible for commercializing Yulex's new proprietary technologies and bringing Guayule latex products to market.
-Jim’s innovative technology solutions increased operational efficiency for Yulex's facility and equipment by nearly 500% in 2008.
-Bringing over two decades of extensive international business development with startup and early growth technology-based organizations, he previously worked for a Xerox spin-off as Chief Marketing and Business Officer.
-Jim received a Bachelor of Science in Engineering at University of California, Santa Barbara, and a Masters of Business in International Marketing from the University of Sydney.
+Jim is responsible for commercializing Yulex's proprietary technologies and directing the corporation’s daily operations in process development, product development and bioprocessing.
+He has over two decades of extensive international business development with startup and early growth technology-based organizations.
+Jim previously worked for InfoGlyph USA, Inc., a Xerox spin-off company, as Chief Marketing and Business Officer.
+Prior to that, he served as Director of Business Strategy for IMCO/Quantum Technologies, Inc., overseeing the company’s alternative energy and biofuels initiatives.
+Jim also served in a variety of positions at Dana/Echlin Corporation, a global leader of transportation and industrial products.
+He received a B.S. in Engineering Science at University of California, Santa Barbara, and a Masters of Business in International Marketing from the University of Sydney.

 Rodolfo Manzone, Ph.D.

-Rodolfo Manzone, Ph.D. joined Yulex in May 2011 as Vice President Market Development.
-Prior to Yulex, Rodolfo served for 11 years as Executive VP and Chief Technology Officer of Abtech Industries, Inc., an elastomer-based technology company specializing in wastewater recovery and pollution prevention technologies.
-He currently holds several domestic and international patents on AbTech technology.
+Rodolfo is responsible for Yulex’s licensing and international expansion strategy and execution.
+Previously, he served as Executive Vice President and Chief Technology Officer of Abtech Industries, Inc., an elastomer-based technology company specializing in wastewater recovery and pollution prevention technologies.
 Prior to AbTech, Rodolfo spent several years with EniChem SpA, a global energy and petrochemical company.
 He relocated to the company's US headquarters, EniChem America, to manage the North American thermoset elastomers operations.
-During this time, Rodolfo successfully converted an established commodity business into a vibrant specialty markets operation.
 He then joined Enichem Americas TPE (Thermoplastic Elastomers) as Director of Marketing and Business Development.
-Rodolfo received a PhD in Polymer Science from Genova State University, Genova, Italy and a degree in International Marketing from Bocconi University, Milano, Italy.
+Rodolfo received a PhD in Polymer Science from Genova State University and a degree in International Marketing from Bocconi University.

 Victor M. Covone